indexexchange/class-one-exchange-adapter/README.md

 }
 ```

-### Step 5: Rendering (`class-one-exchange-htb.js`)
+### Step 5: Rendering Pixel (`class-one-exchange-htb.js`)
-This step is for rendering the winning creative.
-If the partner module's line item wins, the creative code will be returned and inserted into the iframe for that googletag slot.
-The standard creative code will contain a call to the partner module's specific `render` function.

-The adm passed into this function will be the same bidCreative that was earlier attached to a given parcel object.
-They are matched via the id targeting key.

-The included `render` function should work as is for most partners, as it simply involves a call to document.write to write the creative to the iframe in which it was passed into by dfp.
+This step is only required if your adapter needs to fire a tracking pixel after your creative renders.
+The function `__renderPixel` will be called right after we render your winning creative.
+It will be called with the paramter `pixelUrl` that needs to be filled out in `__parseResponse`.

 ### Step 6: Exports (`class-one-exchange-htb-exports.js`)
 In this step, you will be required to fill out the exports file for your module.
 This file will contain all of the functions that will need to be exposed to outside page if they need to be accessed outside of the wrapper.
 In the usual case, all you will need to change in this file is your partner module's name in the included snippet: